Representation theory of the cyclotomic Cherednik algebra via the Dunkl-Opdam subalgebra

 \section{Weighted KLR algebras}

 This presentation gives a concrete equivalence between a category of representations of the Cherednik algebra, and representations of a weighted KLR algebra, originally proven in \cite{WebRou}.
-In this section, we set $\hbar=1$ for simplicity, and assume that we have numerical parameters $k,\ps_i\in \K$. \begin{definition} Let $\mathsf{H}\mmod_u$ be the category of $\mathsf{H}$-modules on which the polynomial ring $\K[u_1,\dots, u_n]$ act locally finitely, with finite dimensional generalized weight spaces.
-We call modules in this category {\bf weight modules.} \end{definition} By Lemma \ref{Euler}, any module where the Euler element $\mathsf{eu}$ acts with finite dimensional generalized weight spaces lies in this category.
-In particular, any module in the GGOR category $\cO$ is a weight module in this sense.
+In this section, we set $\hbar=-1$ for simplicity\footnote{The reader may doubt the simplicity of this choice, but due to some other notational choices, it really is for the best.}, and assume that we have numerical parameters $k,\ps_i\in \K$. \begin{definition} Let $\mathsf{H}\mmod_u$ be the category of $\mathsf{H}$-modules on which the polynomial ring $\mathsf{U}$ acts locally finitely, with finite dimensional generalized weight spaces.
+We call modules in this category {\bf Dunkl-Opdam modules.} In the terminology of \cite{FOD}, these are the ``Harish-Chandra'' modules for this subalgebra. \end{definition} By Lemma \ref{Euler}, any module where the Euler element $\mathsf{eu}$ acts with finite dimensional generalized weight spaces lies in this category.
+In particular, any module in the GGOR category $\cO$ is a Dunkl-Opdam module.

 Of course, for each pair $\Ba\in\K^n$ and $\Bz\in \mu_\ell(\K)^n$, we have an exact generalized weight space functor